Faculty of Economics Brčko: History

-By the decision of the Municipal Assembly of Brčko, on September 23, 1976, the Faculty of Economics was established.
-After its founding, the Faculty belonged first to the University of Sarajevo, then to the University of Tuzla, and since 1992 it has been part of the University of East Sarajevo.
+By the decision of the Municipal Assembly of Brčko, on 23 September 1976, the Faculty of Economics was established.
+After its founding, the Faculty belonged first to the University of Sarajevo, then to the University of Tuzla, and since 1992 it has been part of the University of Istočno Sarajevo.

 Initially, a four-year study was organized in the field of Business Process Management, and since 2000, three fields of study have been introduced: Management, Accounting and Finance and Business Informatics.
 Since 2004, postgraduate studies have been organized in two programs: Management in Accounting and Auditing and Management and Entrepreneurship.
 With academic year 2011/2012, the second cycle of studies (master studies) has started with 3 study programs: Economic Planning and Development, Management and Marketing and Financial and Banking Management.

 In recent years, teachers and associates of the Faculty have published over fifty book titles and monographs in the field of economics, management, informatics, statistics, accounting, business finance and related fields.
 Scientific works of teachers and associates and journals are regularly published at the Faculty.
 A large number of scientific and professional projects, studies, reports and investment programs have been made, which have significantly improved the development of the economy and social activities of the wider area and Bosnia and Herzegovina as a whole.

 Faculty organization

 The Faculty employs 11 full-time teachers and 4 associates, with 5 teachers and 2 associates who are permanently employed at the faculties of the University of East Sarajevo, as well as 5 part-time teachers who are engaged in the teaching process.
 There are 14 employees in the administration and technical affairs.

 The Faculty has a library with a reading room, IT room, English language lab and the Center for Scientific Research, with modern computers and other equipment.

-In addition to scientific and teaching activities, the Faculty of Economics in Brčko has signed agreements on cooperation with partner institutions from the country and abroad with the objective of exchanging experiences and knowledge, student mobility, student internships, etc. Some of these partner institutions are: Zhejiang Wanli University Business School (Ningbo, China); Universitas Indonesia (Indonesia); National Bank of Serbia (Belgrade, Republic of Serbia); Communications Regulatory Agency of Bosnia and Herzegovina (Sarajevo,Bosnia and Herzegovina); Brcko District of Bosnia and Herzegovina - Mayor's Office.
+In addition to scientific and teaching activities, the Faculty of Economics in Brčko has signed agreements on cooperation with partner institutions from the country and abroad with the objective of exchanging experiences and knowledge, student mobility, student internships, etc. Some of these partner institutions are: Zhejiang Wanli University Business School (Ningbo, China); Universitas Indonesia (Indonesia); National Bank of Serbia (Belgrade, Republic of Serbia); Communications Regulatory Agency of Bosnia and Herzegovina (Sarajevo, Bosnia and Herzegovina); Brcko District of Bosnia and Herzegovina – Mayor's Office.